Real-Dev-Squad/Linked-List-Module/README.md

 ##### Parameters

 add accepts two parameters, second one is optional.
-1. Data or value to add - This is the data that you want to store as node and this api provide support for javascript data-type namely object, string, number, functions.
+1. `Data` to add - This is the data that you want to store as node and this api provide support for javascript data-type namely object, string, number, functions.
-2. Index - This specifies the index where you want to store the node in your linked List.If you do not provide this parameter then the node will always be inserted at the end of list.
+2. `Index` - This specifies the index where you want to store the node in your linked List.If you do not provide this parameter then the node will always be inserted at the end of list.
 The index here should be a positive integer.
 Remember this is a 0 based linked list.

  ##### Usage

 `list.add({ 'a': 1 })`  -- add to the end of list

 `list.add({ 'a': 1 }, 2)` -- add the node from begining of list

 `list.add({ 'a': 1 }, 0)`  -- add to the beigining of the linked list i.e updates the head